Windows Installer, Java Installer, Freeware Installer

 End Function

-This code can be pasted into a .VBS file which can be added as an Attached custom action.
-You can execute this custom action whenever you want by scheduling it under a standard action ("InstallFinalize" for example).
+This code can be pasted into a new text file with a .VBS extension which can be added as an Attached custom action.
+You can schedule this custom action anywhere between InstallInitialize and InstallFinalize standard actions, but keep in mind the custom action must be set as deferred in order to properly work under Windows Vista and above.

 Find the folder which contains a file